Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Introduction

-To model more complex biological processes such as tumour growth, in which multiple cell or chemical species may be involved, systems of multiple reaction-diffusion models have been developed and analysed. \citet{gatenby1996reaction} developed a three-species model of tumour growth under the acid-mediation hypothesis, in which an invading cell population increases the acidity of the environment (modelled by the production and diffusion of H$^+$ ions), which then negatively impacts the resident (non-diffusive) healthy cell population \citep{smallbone2005role,boedtkjer2020acidic}.
-In this model, the diffusivity of the invading cells is assumed to be a decreasing function of the resident cell population, such that when the healthy cell population is at capacity, the diffusivity vanishes.
+where $u(x,t)$ is the invading (cancer) cell density, $v(x,t)$ the resident (healthy) cell density, and $h(x,t)$ the acid concentration, while $\alpha$, $\gamma_1$, $\gamma_2$, and $D$ are nondimensional parameters.
+In this model the resident cell population $v$, which effectively represents the combination of healthy cells and extracellular matrix, is stationary (non-diffusive) and proliferates with a carrying capacity that decreases with the acid concentration.
+The acid $h$ is produced by the invading cells, while undergoing diffusion and degradation.
+The parameter $D$ represents the ratio of cell to acid diffusivities, and would generally be taken to be small.
+Importantly, the diffusivity of the invading cell population is a decreasing function of the resident cell population, such that when the healthy cell population is at capacity, the diffusivity vanishes.
 The decrease in resident cell population due to acidity is thus required to allow the tumour to grow.

-In \citet{gatenby1996reaction} it was numerically observed that solutions to their three-component model tend to travelling wave solutions as time increases.
-A particular point of interest was that when the death of resident cells due to acidity was large, there was a separation between the advancing front of invading cells and receding front of resident cells, in which both cell populations were small.
-This region is referred to as the hypocellular \textit{interstitial gap}, and was observed in experimental observations. \citet{gatenby1996reaction} estimated that the size of this region was logarithmically large in the dimensionless resident cell death rate.
-The asymptotic analysis of travelling wave solutions has also been carried out more recently in \citet{fasano2009slow,davis2022traveling}; the interstitial gap is a feature of waves that have speed $O(1)$ in the limit that acid diffusivity is much larger than the cell diffusivity (referred to as `slow' waves in \citet{fasano2009slow,davis2022traveling}, the `fast' waves relating to the finite diffusivity of the acid species).
+In \citet{gatenby1996reaction} it was numerically observed that solutions to their three-component model \eqref{eqs:gg} tend to travelling wave solutions as time increases.
+In such solutions, there is an advancing front of the invading cells $u$ similar to the Fisher--KPP model coupled to a receding front of the resident cells $v$.
+A particular point of interest was that when the death of resident cells due to acidity is large (large $\alpha$ in \eqref{eqs:gg}), there is a separation between the advancing and receding fronts, in between which both cell populations are small.
+Such a region corresponds to a phenomenon sometimes observed in biological experiments referred to as the hypocellular \textit{interstitial gap}. \citet{gatenby1996reaction} estimated that the size of this region was logarithmically large in $\alpha$.
+The asymptotic analysis of travelling wave solutions has also been carried out more recently in \citet{fasano2009slow} and \citet{davis2022traveling}; the interstitial gap is a feature of waves that have speed $O(1)$ in the limit that acid diffusivity is much larger than the cell diffusivity.
+These waves are referred to as `slow' waves in \citet{fasano2009slow} \citet{davis2022traveling}, the `fast' waves relating to the finite diffusivity ($D > 0$ in \eqref{eqs:gg}) of the acid species.